Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Hardwood comes in a variety of finishes from dark to light to shiny to matt.
 Often each plank will have its own unique markings which is a draw for many people, looking for their own original flooring.

-In terms of maintaining the appearance of a hardwood floor, it is easy to keep this surface clean, but it will need treating to ensure that it remains a quality flooring.
+In terms of maintaining the appearance of a hardwood floor, it is easy to keep this surface clean, but it will need treating to ensure that it remains quality flooring.

-Vinyl flooring essentially mimics the look of a wooden floor, without some of the expense and difficulty installing.
+Vinyl flooring essentially mimics the look of a wooden floor, without some of the expense and difficulty of installing.
 Some vinyl floors can be almost indistinguishable from wooden floors, which makes them a perfect alternative if you still want to the hardwood look.

 With laminate flooring, it is often created to imitate the look of wooden flooring, but at a lower cost.
 While upon first glance, it is easy to mistake laminate flooring for wooden, there is a specific feel and character to wooden which cannot be replicated.